percona/pmm-doc/source/_res/mongodb-requirements.rst

    |opt.rate-limit| in `PSMDB documentation
    <https://www.percona.com/doc/percona-server-for-mongodb/LATEST/rate-limit.html>`_

-.. _pmm.mongodb.configuring.configuration-file.profiling.enabling:

-`Enabling Profiling in the Configuration File <conf-mongodb.html#pmm-qan-mongodb-configuring-configuration-file-profiling-enabling>`_
+Enabling Profiling in the Configuration File
 -------------------------------------------------------------------------------------------------------------------------------------

 If you run ``mongod`` as a service, you need to use the configuration file